Come Take My Hand

 "Come Take My Hand" is a song by Dutch Eurodance group 2 Brothers on the 4th Floor featuring rapper D-Rock and singer Des'Ray.
-It was released in 1995 as the second single from their second album, 2 (1996), and was a sizeable hit in Europe.
-The song reached number four in the Netherlands, number nine in Belgium and number 12 in Norway.
+It was released in 1995 by Lowland Records, CNR Music and Central Station as the second single from the group's second album, 2 (1996).
+Enjoying success in Europe, the song was a top 10 hit in Belgium (9) and the Netherlands (4), and a top 20 hit in Italy (14) and Norway (12).
 On the Eurochart Hot 100, "Come Take My Hand" peaked at number 47 in October 1995.
-Outside Europe, it reached number-one in Israel.
-A black-and-white music video was shot to accompany it.
+Outside Europe, it peaked at number-one in Israel.
 In 2015, the song was released in the Netherlands in a new remix by The Viper (aka Melvin Pelupessy).

 Critical reception

 Maria Jimenez from Pan-European magazine Music & Media described "Come Take My hand" as a "melodious spin on Euro happy hardbeat".

 Music video

-The accompanying music video for the song takes place in a desert-like setting.
+The accompanying music video for "Come Take My Hand" takes place in a desert-like setting.
 A bus arrives and Des'Ray and D-Rock get off it.
 Standing out in the desert, Des'Ray begins to sing.
-Throughout the video, various people appear, or pass by, like a man in a motorcycle suit and helmet, a woman with flowers, a clown, a man and woman with a child, watering the desert, an indian and a farmer with a mustache, standing by a cow.
+Throughout the video, various people appear, or pass by, like a man in a motorcycle suit and helmet, a woman with flowers, a clown, a man and woman with a child, watering the desert, an Indian and a farmer with a mustache, standing by a cow.
 As D-Rock begins to rap, a data animated, mechanical microphone unfolds in front of him.
 A man, dressed in baroque fashion puts a headset on the head of the rapper, while a data animated bird shows up and flies away.
 The man with the mustache reveals that his mustache is a fake one.
 In the end, the bus reappears.
 Des'Ray and D-Rock enter and the bus leaves.